-I recently saw a survey online where a group was asking it’s followers to choose from three options of what causes ‘ORBS’.
+I recently saw a survey online where a group was asking its followers to choose from three options of what causes ‘ORBS’.
 There were 3 options to choose from – Spirits, Dust and Other.
 Over 50% of the votes were for dust and this didn’t surprise me.
 Whenever someone presents a photo on social media of an ‘ORB’ the usual response from people is that it is just dust.
 Yes in a lot of cases it is in fact dust that has caused the ‘ORB’ but there is also other natural phenomena that can also cause orbs thanks to your trusty camera.
-Flash has a lot to answer for!
-It got me thinking that a lot of people don’t truely understand how cameras and flash work and while it is popular to jump on the ‘orbs are dust’ bandwagon, do you really know why investigators say it is dust?
-Can you confidently look at a photo and be able to distinguish what has caused the orb?
-Are you sure it is dust and not ghosting?
-Why do some cameras pick up a lot of ‘orbs’ and others don’t?
-Here is an easy guide to help you distinguish what kind of ‘ORB’ you are really dealing with and how your camera is playing with you.
+Here is an easy guide to help you distinguish what kind of ‘ORB’ you are really dealing with and how your camera is playing with you, and there is nothing paranormal about them!

-This is the most common explanation for an orb and is particularly common on photos that are taken with smart phones.
+This is the most common explanation for an orb and is particularly common on photos that are taken with smartphones.
 In a nutshell, a dust or moisture orb appears in your photo because the flash has reflected off a particle of dust or moisture.
 They are common in areas where there is a lot of dirt, old buildings (which most haunted locations are) and of course if it is raining or there is moisture in the air.
-Pretty easy explanation, but how exactly does that work?
 In a smartphone or a regular digital still camera, the flash sits pretty much next to the lens of the camera.
-When the flash fires, the shutter on the lens is opening as well to take the photo.
+When the flash fires, the shutter on the lens opens in order to take the photo.
 These cameras usually shoot with a small aperture.
-What does that complicated sounding word mean?
-It means that the the hole in front of the lens that lets in the the light is only open a small amount so that it can have a greater depth of field.
-Its so that the cameras are able to take a picture of a beautiful landscape and everything will be in focus, not just the object closest to the camera (which is what you use a wide aperture for).
+Aperture refers to the hole in front of the lens that lets in the light.
+It is only open a small amount so that it can have a greater depth of field.
+It's so that the cameras are able to take a picture of a beautiful landscape and everything will be in focus, not just the object closest to the camera.
+(This is what you use a wide aperture for, meaning the opening will be larger.
+This often means the object closest to the camera is in focus while the background is blurry).

 In all smartphones today, the flash is directly next to the lens.
 This means the entire area that the lens is shooting is going to be lit up directly by a flash.
 This is why smartphones tend to pick up a lot of ‘orbs’ in dusty old buildings.